Modern Solution For Missing Teeth

 - Partial dentures that are removable

-- Implants overdentures (dentures retained & stabilized by implants)
+- Implants overdentures (implant-supported dentures; retained and stabilized by dental implants)

 - Dentures in a day (hybrid fixed-implant dentures)

 Patients who have already had experience with dentures typically have enough bone so they do not slip and slide around.
-If they are content with the function of their dentures or are simply too afraid of having implants placed, they should consider a cosmetic denture.
+If they are content with the function of their dentures or are simply too afraid of getting implants, they should consider a cosmetic denture.

 For patients who have issues with the retention of their dentures, sometimes a new well-fitting denture will help, but if they do not have sufficient ridge support, they should consider dental implants.